PEI Energy Strategy

 Net-zero means achieving a balance between the emissions we produce through day-to-day activities and how much can be absorbed by the natural environment and through technology.

-Currently, the world is producing more emissions than can be absorbed, which is contributing to rising global temperatures and climate change.
+Currently, Prince Edward Island produces more emissions than can be absorbed by the environment, which is contributing to rising global temperatures and climate change.

 To achieve net-zero we must reduce emissions across all sectors and industries, switch to cleaner sources of energy, and demonstrate a commitment to innovation and transformational change.